THESE TWISTED BONDS

 Warning: spoilers for the first book so do not read on unless you’ve read it.

-It’s been a while since I found a duology this amazing.
 While I loved These Hollow Vows, These Twisted Bonds might be even better.
 We get more everything in this book, but especially more romance.
 It’s a true romantasy through and through.

 We start up immediately where we left off in the last book.
 Brie has just awoken from dying after bonding herself to Bash and taking the potion of life.
 To say she’s upset is an understatement.
 She now trusts no one and has no one to turn to.
 She still has her powers though, which turns into a giant issue later, and uses them to escape and find herself new allies in a faerie world on the brink of war.
 But even as a human turned fae who one held the power of the unseelie throne, can Brie really make a difference in saving this new world she’s just been plunged into?